marcusjensen15/week-5-ruby-code-review/README.md

 ## Known Bugs

 _To my knowledge, this bug has no known bugs. please notify me if you encounter one.
 Everything perfoming to specs laid out for me in the project guidelines.
-In future, may want to add full CRUD functionality for Volunteers_
+In future, may want to add full CRUD functionality for Volunteers.

+Update as of January 2020

+Having difficulty getting Capybara to allow me to create a user account within an integration test.
+While I'm actually using the app it allows me to do this, I'm just not sure how to test for it.
+Not a bug just something to be aware of.
+_

 ## Support and contact details